SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Introduction

-\para{Enter \method{}: a scalable \& effective Silo Matcher} Motivated by the aforementioned issues, in this paper we propose \method{}, a novel approach for discovering relationships between tabular columns across data silos (Figure~\ref{fig:sima}). \method{} is based on the observation that \textit{within} silos we can find existing matches among columns and train a ML model that learns to generalize and link columns \textit{across} silos.
-Towards this direction, SiMa leverages the representational power of \emph{Graph Neural Networks} (GNNs).
-However, employing GNNs for the purposes of data silo federation is far from straightforward, as we need to: \emph{i}) transform tabular data to corresponding information-preserving graphs, \emph{ii}) initialize nodes with suitable features, \emph{iii}) introduce sophisticated negative sampling techniques and training schemes to optimize the learning process.
-SiMa provides with effective and practical solutions to each of these problems, proceeding as shown in \autoref{fig:sima}.
+SiMa leverages the representational power of \emph{Graph Neural Networks} (GNNs).
+However, employing GNNs for the purposes of matching across data silos is far from straightforward, as we need to: \emph{i})~transform tabular data to information-preserving graphs, \emph{ii})~initialize nodes with suitable features, \emph{iii})~introduce non-trivial negative-sampling techniques and training schemes to optimize the learning process.
+SiMa provides with effective and efficient solutions to each of these problems, proceeding as shown in \autoref{fig:sima}.

+In short this paper makes the following contributions: \begin{itemize} \item We define the problem of \emph{matching across data silos} (\S~\ref{sec:matching}). \item We propose \emph{\method}, a generic and inductive GNN-based learning framework, which discovers relatedness across different data silos.
+To the best of our knowledge, our work is the first to generalize local matches within a silo, to links across silos.